cultpenguin/sippi-all/doc/Examples/ex_soft_as_hard_data.rst

 MPSlib allow conditioning to both co-located soft data (mps_snesim_tree and mps_genesim) and non-co-located soft data (mps_genesim).
 The implementation of soft in MPSlib is described in detail in in [HANSEN2018]_.

-Soft data must be provided as as EAS file.
+Soft data must be provided as an EAS file.
 If a training image with `Ncat` categories is used then the EAS file must contain N=3+`Ncat` columns.
 The first three must be ´X´, `Y`, and `Z`.
 The the following columns provide the probability of each category.
 Column 4 (the first column with soft data) refer to the probability of the category with the lowest number in the training image.